 I have seen a particular example of this phenomenon in my denomination (the PCA) over the last ten years or so.
 The hot area of ministry during this time frame has been urban church planting.
 The cities, we are told, have been abandoned and neglected by evangelicals as they have fled to the suburbs to raise their families.
 The result is that the inner cities are left unreached and untouched.
 The best way to recapture the city is to plant churches there—right in the heart of the urban centers.

 Now let me say that much of this trend has been wonderful.
 It should warm our hearts to see Christians going into all areas of our world with the light of the gospel.
 And I’ve seen much fruit in our denomination from churches planted in urban areas, designed to expand Christ’s Kingdom into the neglected and forgotten regions.
-Indeed, my own church, Uptown PCA, which I love dearly, was an urban church plant.
-And I have seen how God has used it to impact the city of Charlotte in a number of incredible ways.
 No doubt cities are strategic battlegrounds—and we should take this into account as we seek ways to grow the church.

 But, occasionally, what we might call the “arrogance of the urban” can begin to manifest itself.
 Those who are a part of urban churches can sometimes project an attitude, even unwittingly, that urban centers are where “real” ministry happens.
 The city is where everyone should be focusing their attention.
 And slowly this can create a critical sentiment that suburban churches—usually bigger, wealthier, and demographically older—don’t really get it and probably more concerned with comfort than with sacrificial ministry.
 Moreover, the suburban churches are often viewed as out of date and out of touch with cultural and social trends.